strues/retinajs/README.md

 ## Compatibility

-retina.js is compatible with all modern browsers and will not throw errors in old browsers all the way back through IE6.
+`retina.js` is compatible with all modern browsers and __should__ not throw errors in old browsers all the way back through IE6.

 ## Installing & Launching

 ### JavaScript

-There are 2 ways to use the JavaScript version of retina.js:
+There are 2 ways to use the JavaScript version of `retina.js`:

 1. The old-school way (manually dropping the script into an html file).
 2. The new-school way (importing it into a larger JavaScript build process).